glowkeeper/Enervator/docs/paper/enervator.md

 The author's paper, Socialism and the Blockchain [@Huckle_SocialismBlockchain_2016], published in 2016, examines the idea of using a digital asset to measure the value of an electric car by equating the amount of energy consumed by mining on the Bitcoin blockchain with the energy consumed over the lifetime of the vehicle.
 The paper contends that energy is a useful measure of value because industrial economies are increasingly mechanised.
 This thesis builds on that idea by using energy consumption as a direct measure of the price of EOR.

 Socialism and the Blockchain also discusses the problem of the annual energy used by mining on the Bitcoin network, which the paper estimated as equating to the total consumption of the 2.72 million people of Jamaica [@Huckle_SocialismBlockchain_2016].
 During 2018, international media outlets also began noting Bitcoin's high energy demand; articles appeared in The Guardian [@Hern_BitcoinEnergyUsage_2018], Forbes [@Lee_BitcoinEnergyConsumption_2018] and The Economist [@G.F_WhyBitcoinUses_2018], to name but a few.
 By early November 2018, when Nature published a piece about that excessive demand [@Krause_QuantificationEnergyCarbon_2018], the author was moved to reply.
-He did so for The Conversation [^15], in an article titled: Bitcoin’s high energy consumption is a concern – but it may be a price worth paying [@Huckle_BitcoinHighEnergy_2018].
+He did so for The Conversation[^2], in an article titled: Bitcoin’s high energy consumption is a concern – but it may be a price worth paying [@Huckle_BitcoinHighEnergy_2018].
 That concluded that Bitcoin's commons-based peer production (CBPP) model and decentralised, trustless operations were a rebuttal to the consumption-led ideology and hierarchical topologies of Neoliberal Capitalism.
 The piece argued that, by providing an alternative, the network might indirectly drive down the energy use of society.
 While that could be true, the author was left wondering if he could produce a more immediate response to those criticisms.
 [Enervator](https://github.com/glowkeeper/Enervator) is that response.

 ## The Design of Enervator